 How to Develop a Child’s Imagination

 Stories ignite our imagination and shape our affections.

 Sometimes imaginative play is lackluster.
 Sometimes it borders on depressive or mean or ugly.

-Make time to pour in more good stories: stories where good conquers evil, where true beauty is magnified, and truth is vindicated.
+Make time to pour in more good stories: stories where good conquers evil, true beauty is magnified, and truth is vindicated.
 Read stories that aspire to the noble and embrace the adventure in common things.
 (Here is a growing list of our favorite picture storybooks.)

 Turn off the electronics